Xilinx/inference-server/docs/quickstart.rst

 ---------------

 You can start a container from the deployment image with ``docker run`` as any other image.
-For more information about these flags and other options you can use, refer to its `documentation <DockerRun>`_.
+For more information about these flags and other options you can use, refer to its `documentation <LinkDockerRun>`_.
 The flags used in this sample command are:

 * ``--volume $(pwd)/model_repository:/mnt/models:rw``: mount the model repository you created above into the container to where the server expects it to be.
 This allows the server to load these models at startup.